 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

-When the law enforcement official contacts us, ask that he or she include all relevant information, including the case number and any item numbers or user IDs.
+A law enforcement official contacting us should include all relevant information, including the case number and any item numbers or user IDs.
 This information appears on the listing page.

 What are the guidelines?

-If you think another eBay member has stolen your item descriptions or pictures: See our images and text policy.
+If you think another eBay member is using your item descriptions or pictures: See our images and text policy.

 We urge sellers and buyers to comply with all government laws and regulations.
-Selling stolen items and items with removed or altered serial numbers is against state and federal law, and we don't allow these items on eBay.
+Selling stolen items is against state and federal law, and we don't allow these items on eBay.